What Is EPI?

 Compared to chronic pancreatitis, EPI is far less common in pancreatitis that comes and goes for short periods of time.
 Untreated acute pancreatitis can develop into the chronic form over time, increasing your chances of developing EPI.

 This is a type of ongoing pancreatitis that occurs when your immune system attacks your pancreas.
 Steroid treatment may help people with autoimmune pancreatitis see improved enzyme production.

 People with diabetes frequently have EPI.
 Researchers don’t fully understand the relationship between diabetes and EPI.
 It’s likely related to the hormonal imbalances the pancreas experiences during diabetes.

 EPI is a common side effect of digestive tract or pancreas surgery.
-According to a number of studies of gastric surgery, up to 80 percent of people who have had surgery on their pancreas, stomach, or upper small intestine will develop EPI.
+According to a number of studies of gastric surgery, up to of people who have had surgery on their pancreas, stomach, or upper small intestine will develop EPI.

 When a surgeon removes all or part of your pancreas it may produce smaller enzyme amounts.
 Stomach, intestinal, and pancreatic surgeries can also lead to EPI by changing the way your digestive system fits together.
 For example, removing part of the stomachcan disturb the gut reflexes needed to fully mix nutrients with pancreatic enzymes.

 Cystic fibrosis is an inherited disease that causes the body to make a thick mucus layer.
 The mucus clings to the lungs, digestive system, and other organs.
 About 90 percent of people with cystic fibrosis develop EPI.